SilviaLauraPintea/hand-tremor/index.md

-## Hand-tremor frequency estimation in videos
+## Technology in Motion Tremor Dataset: TIM-Tremor

 This dataset was created as part of a larger study on developing patient-friendly techniques for objective quantification of motor (dys)function in patients with neurological disorders.